prakhar105/Detecting-Anomalies-in-Satellite-Orbit-Data/README.md

 The notebook generates:

-- Time series plot of actual vs predicted eccentricity
+- Time series plots comparing actual and predicted eccentricity
-- Residual diagnostics for ARIMA performance
+- Residual diagnostics for model validation
-- Highlighted anomalies based on model deviations
+- Detected anomalies based on statistical deviation

 ---

 ## 🚀 Future Work

-Potential extensions of this project include:
+Potential future directions for this project include:

+- Integrating **Large Language Models (LLMs)** for pattern reasoning or natural language anomaly descriptions
-- Implementing **SARIMA** or **LSTM** models for improved accuracy
+- Using **TimeGPT** or transformer-based models for enhanced forecasting
-- Analyzing additional orbital parameters (e.g., inclination, RAAN)
-- Automating anomaly validation using historical maneuver records
+- Expanding anomaly detection to multi-variate telemetry datasets
+- Incorporating real maneuver logs for validation

 ---